The Team

 Cathy Masino, MA, CCRP

 Cathy joined the team in 2021 as Project Manager.
 At SARA, Cathy works with a team of machine learning specialists, developers, researchers, to create and evaluate innovative surgical training tools and enable clinical research.
-With over 10 years of experience working to develop and implement applications in telemonitoring, telementoring and surgical coaching, simulation education, across a variety of medical and surgical settings, Cathy brings a strong skill set to her role.
+With over 10 years of experience working to develop and implement applications in telemonitoring, telementoring and surgical coaching, simulation education, across a variety of medical and surgical settings, she brings a strong skill set to her role.
 Cathy’s interests lie in improving learner performance through technological innovations.
 She has made numerous research contributions the fields of simulation, virtual care, and surgical education.
 Cathy is a Certified Clinical Research Professional with an MA from the Ontario Institute for Studies in Education.
-Her master’s thesis was in curriculum, teaching, and learning, focusing on survey measurement and evaluation.
+Her master’s thesis was in curriculum, teaching and learning, focusing on survey measurement and evaluation.

 Research Trainees & Students